gautamshrinivas/MindMaps/terraform.md

 * In Terraform we have options to taint
 * **Taint**: During next apply delete and recreate the resource
 * syntax for taint is `terraform taint <resource_type>.<resource_name>`
-* To unmark a resource tainted for replacement we can untaint before next terraform appply to undo the taint.
+* To unmark a resource tainted for replacement we can untaint before the next terraform apply to undo the taint.
 `terraform taint <resource_type>.<resource_name>`
 * if you accidentally taint a critical resource, it could result in downtime or data loss.
 It's recommended to use this command only when necessary and with a clear understanding of the potential impacts.